software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > ```
 >
 > You can test how good your user guide is by cloning a new copy of the repository and executing the steps precisely as they are in the developer guide without making any assumptions.

-{: .important-title }

-> Exercise 23
->
-> Write the first version of the project's _architecture documentation_.
-The documentation should contain the following things:
->
-> 1. The project's overall architecture consists of three components: the backend, the database and the frontend.
-Mention these components and briefly explain the purpose of each component
-> 2. Implement a [flow chart](https://mermaid.js.org/syntax/flowchart.html) using the [Mermaid](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) syntax which visualizes how the components communicate with each other.
-Does for example the frontend communicate with the database directly?
-What's the direction of the communication (the arrow direction in the chart)?
-Does for example backend send requests to the frontend (the arrow would point to the frontend) or the other way around?
-> 3. Which programming language, frameworks and major libraries are used in the _backend implementation_?
-> 4. Which database platforms are used in different environments (development and production environment)?
-> 5. Which programming language, frameworks and major libraries are used in the _frontend implementation_?
->
-> Add the documentation to a `architecture.md` file in the `documentation` folder.
-Add a link to the file to the "Documentation" section in the `README.md` file.

 ## REST API documentation with Swagger